-The Federal Courts have approved the neighborhood school attendance zone formulated by the Houston County Board of Education.
+The Houston County Board of Education has approved student attendance zones.
 If the natural parent lives in Houston County, the student must attend the school in which the residence of the natural parent is located regardless of whether the student lives with the parent.
 If the parents are divorced/separated, the child shall be required to attend the school in the attendance zone in which the primary custodial parent resides.
+A complete list of enrollment restrictions and enrollment determinations is included in policies JBC and JBCCA.